AllStarLink/ASL3-Manual/docs/install/debian/docker.md

 Create the directory `/docker` (or use whatever is preferred), `cd` to it, and check out the Git repository containing the Docker configuration.
 All commands on the rest of this page assume they are being run from the directory containing the root of the Git repository.

-In the example above, this will be `/docker/asl3-docker`.
+For this manual page, the path used is `/docker/asl3-docker`.

 If the repository has already been checked out, but simply needs the latest information, do `git pull origin` from the `/docker/asl3-docker` directory.